Skip to content

 7 min read

-Curaçao are the smallest.
-With a population just over 150,000, the island nation off the coast of Venezuela have rewritten the qualifying record book.
-Their CONCACAF campaign was unbeaten through the second round, with three wins and three draws in the third.
-They land in Group E with Germany, Ivory Coast, and Ecuador – the kind of draw that asks them to immediately take a punch.
+Curaçao is the smallest.
+With a population around 150,000, the island nation off the coast of Venezuela becomes the smallest nation ever to play in the World Cup, according to ESPN and Yahoo Sports.
+They land in Group E with Germany, Ivory Coast, and Ecuador.

 – Features Desk